acdh-oeaw/cr-xq-mets/README.md

 sandbox-scripts
 ---------------

-If you want to create a new project open the following documents and follow the inline documentation
+If you want to create a new project open the following documents and follow the inline documentation.
+See therefore also the section Add Resource at the very end of this Readme.
 ```
 /db/apps/cr-xq-mets/sandbox_init_project.xql
 ```